uaf-math/calc1/index.md

 >
 > ### <span style="color:orange">**Please watch here, and your email, for updates.**</span>
 >
 > **To slow the spread of the coronavirus COVID-19, the University of Alaska has extended Spring Break by one week.
-Furthermore, starting Monday 23 March 2020 all courses will be online.
+Furthermore, starting Monday 23 March 2020 all lectures will be online.
 Please see the [UA information page about coronavirus](https://sites.google.com/alaska.edu/coronavirus/), and follow links to the UA President's policy guidance, to a FAQ page, and etc.**
 >
 > **Therefore, starting 23 March, this course will be online for all sections.
 Changes to the syllabus will be necessary.
 The Calculus I instructors (Faudree, Bueler, van Spronsen) will be formulating an updated plan and we will post it here.
 We will also post a revised syllabus and schedule.
 Please watch your email for announcements.
 We ask you to be patient as this happens, but please feel free to ask questions by email.**
 >
-> **Regarding the main idea of "flattening the curve", to slow the spread of an infectious disease, see [this chart](https://www.sciencealert.com/dragging-out-the-coronavirus-epidemic-is-important-in-saving-lives) or [listen to this NPR piece](https://www.npr.org/player/embed/814603316/814603317).
+> **Regarding slowing the spread of an infectious disease to "flatten the curve" see [this chart](https://www.sciencealert.com/dragging-out-the-coronavirus-epidemic-is-important-in-saving-lives) or [listen to this NPR piece](https://www.npr.org/player/embed/814603316/814603317).
 As with so much, _calculus_.**
 <br>
 <br>